bytefish/SqlMapper/README.md

 [Dapper]: https://github.com/StackExchange/dapper-dot-net
 [OrmLite]: https://github.com/ServiceStack/ServiceStack.OrmLite

-.NET has a large amount of Micro ORMs ([Dapper], [NPoco], [OrmLite], ...) to access a database in a simple way.
+.NET has a large amount of Micro ORMs ([Dapper], [NPoco], [OrmLite], ...) to access databases in a very simple way, while Java is lacking small libraries.
 SqlMapper is a tiny wrapper over the Java ``ResultSet``, that makes it very easy to map betweem Java Beans and a database table.

 ## Basic Usage ##